 If it becomes necessary to start school late, dismiss school early, or not have school at all due to weather conditions or other emergency situations, Kairos will notify families no later than 5:00 am the morning of school.
-The primary method of communication to families will be through the Remind text messaging app and Kairos social media pages.
+The primary method of communication to families will be through the SchoolMessenger messaging platform and Kairos social media pages.
 Kairos will aspire to align closure decisions with St Louis Public Schools.